- Individual flats generally require smaller heat pumps

 - In any other capacity which Energy Saving Trust or the Scottish Government considers to be a business

-Landlords can apply for up to two renewable systems per property, worth up to £17,500 in total, plus an energy storing system up to a maximum of £6,000.
+Landlords can apply for up to two renewable systems per property, worth up to £17,500, plus an energy storing system up to a maximum of £6,000.
+This loan applies to multiple different types of renewable energy sources.
+For heat pumps, this loan is a maximum of £10,000.

 Case study: High rise apartments in Thurrock

-Three tower blocks, containing 273 flats, were retrofitted with shared ground source heat pumps between 2022 and 2023.
-The outdated storage heaters in the flats were replaced with individual heat pump units, connected to a shared ground loop.
+Three tower blocks containing 273 flats were retrofitted with shared ground source heat pumps between 2022 and 2023.
+The outdated storage heaters in the flats were replaced with individual heat pump units connected to a shared ground loop.

 The project was a collaboration between Thurrock Council in Essex, which owns the tower blocks, and ground source heat pump installers, Kensa.